BoYang4869/LSM-and-PO-for-Merchant-Energy-Production/README.md

 ## How to compile and run our code:
 Step 1: Make sure that all packages have been properly installed

-Step 2: Change the path in the Makefile based on your installation in Step (i)
+Step 2: Change the Makefile, in particular the paths for libraries and headers, based on your installation in Step 1

 Step 3: Make sure that your machine has at least 128 GB memory